wlongmire/submissionDominon/toolchain/notes.md

 Then I want to get login through google working so I can link everything to google docs.

 I need to rest my head though.
 I feel like shit.

+_______________________________

+So the filters actually worked the entire time.
+I WAS THE CHILDREN WHO WERE WRONG (literally. the issue was that I was still getting submissions direct from the store in a child componenet when that was no longer nessiary)

+In the meantime I added in a favicon, refactored my sublist to allow for very different types of sub item types, styled some of those alternative options and prepared a new selector for stats.
+Make some placeholders for the tests needed for it.
+I'm going finish it off I think, so that all the home page elements are working off of live data...